LinkSheet/LinkSheet/README.md

 This replaces the url-app-chooser that was removed in Android 12.

 For this app to work properly, you must disable "Open supported links" in "App Info" -> "Open by default" for every official app which has verified links you intend to use it for.
+To make this process easier, LinkSheet includes a menu which shows all applications which have "Open supported links" enabled, and allows the user to directly open the menu by clicking.

 ![](readme/screenshot2.png)